 Another feature stitches 21 photos together to create a 180 degrees panoramic view.
 The image resolution in ActiveTrack and Gesture modes has also been enhanced.
 Images at a resolution of 12-megapixels and 3968 x 2976 pixels can be captured.

-These updates are evidence of the fact that DJI is really serious about its gesture control technology.
+These updates are evidence of the fact that there are positive gestures on DJI Spark technology.
 It might get a bit tricky to remember all these gestures at one point in time.
 So, I believe that DJI might be thinking of giving all these gesture control updates a break after some time.